yarlson/ftl/www/docs/core-tasks/deployment.md

 ## Deployment Process

-The deployment process follows these steps:
+FTL follows these steps when deploying an application:

 1. **SSH Connection**

-   - Connects to your configured server via SSH
+   - Connects to your configured server via SSH.
-   - Verifies server access and permissions
+   - Verifies server access and permissions.

 2. **Image Handling**

-   - For direct SSH transfer (no `image` field):
+   - **Direct Transfer** (when no `image` field is specified):
-     - Verifies server access and permissions
+     - Verifies server access and permissions.
-     - Transfers Docker images directly to server
+     - Transfers Docker images directly to the server.
-     - Uses FTL's layer caching for optimization
+     - Uses layer caching for faster transfers.
-   - For registry-based deployment (`image` field specified):
+   - **Registry Deployment** (when an `image` field is provided):
-     - Pulls images from configured registry
+     - Pulls images from the specified registry.
-     - Requires registry authentication (username/password only)
+     - Requires registry authentication (username/password).

 3. **Environment Setup**

-   - Sets up volumes and networks
+   - Creates and attaches named volumes.
+   - Configures networks.
-   - Configures environment variables
+   - Expands and injects environment variables.
-   - Starts dependencies if defined
+   - Starts any supporting services defined as dependencies.

 4. **Service Deployment**

-   - Launches services with health checks
+   - Launches application services with health checks.
-   - Performs zero-downtime container replacement
+   - Performs zero-downtime container replacements.
-   - Configures Nginx reverse proxy
+   - Configures the Nginx reverse proxy for routing.

 5. **SSL/TLS Setup**

-   - Manages SSL/TLS certificates via ACME
+   - Manages SSL/TLS certificates via ACME.
-   - Configures HTTPS endpoints
+   - Configures HTTPS endpoints for your application.

 6. **Cleanup**

-   - Removes unused containers
+   - Removes unused containers.
-   - Cleans up temporary resources
+   - Cleans up temporary resources.

 ## Configuration

+FTL uses a YAML configuration file where you define your project, server, services, dependencies, and volumes.
+FTL supports default settings and dynamic expansion of environment variables.
+Below are examples for various sections.

 ### Basic Service Configuration